Queen consort: Titles

+In the Ottoman Empire, haseki sultan (حاصكي سلطان; Ḫāṣekī Sulṭān; [haseˈci suɫˈtaːn]) was the title held by the lawful wife and imperial consort of the sultan.
+The title was first used in the 16th century by Hurrem Sultan, wife of Suleiman the Magnificent, replacing the previous title of "Baş Kadın ("Head Lady").
+The bearer of the title occupied the second most important position in the Ottoman Empire for a female after valide sultan (queen mother).

-While the wife of a king is usually titled as the queen, there is much less consistency for the husband of a reigning queen.
+While the wife of a king is usually given the title of queen, there is much less consistency for the husband of a reigning queen.
 The title of king consort is rare.
 Examples are Henry Stuart, Lord Darnley, in Scotland and Francis, Duke of Cádiz, in Spain.
-Antoine of Bourbon-Vendôme in Navarre and Ferdinand of Saxe-Coburg-Gotha in Portugal gained the title king, not king consort, and were co-rulers with their reigning queen wives because of the practice of Jure uxoris.
+Antoine of Bourbon-Vendôme in Navarre and Ferdinand of Saxe-Coburg-Gotha in Portugal also gained the title.
+In Portugal, because of the practice of jure uxoris, both King Ferdinand of Saxe-Coburgo-Gotha and his predecessor, King Pedro of Portugal, were treated as ruling kings in protocol and were thus symbolically co-rulers with their wives, but both really had only the same power of a consort and the queen was the real ruler.

 The title of prince consort for the husband of a reigning queen is more common.
-An example is Albert of Saxe-Coburg and Gotha.
-He married Queen Victoria of the United Kingdom of Great Britain and Ireland; because she insisted that he be given a title identifying his status, he became Albert, Prince Consort.
+The monarchies that adopted this title did so because the title of king is usually historically higher than queen, so when the sovereign is female, her husband should never have a higher title than her.
+An example is Prince Albert of Saxe-Coburg and Gotha.
+He married Queen Victoria of the United Kingdom; because she insisted that he be given a title identifying his status, he became Albert, Prince Consort.